umccr/htsget-rs/htsget-config/README.md

 ```

 #### Note
-By default, when htsget-rs is compiled with the `s3-storage` feature flag, `storage = 'S3'` is used.
-Otherwise,
+By default, when htsget-rs is compiled with the `s3-storage` feature flag, `storage = 'S3'` is used when no `storage` options
-`storage = 'Local'` is used.
+is specified.
+Otherwise, `storage = 'Local'` is used when no storage options is specified.
+Compilation includes the `s3-storage`
+feature flag by default, so in order to have `storage = 'Local'` as the default, `--no-default-features` can be passed to `cargo`.

 #### Allow guard
 Additionally, the resolver component has a feature, which allows resolving IDs based on the other fields present in a query.